MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/text.md

 }
 ```

 Following that, the remainder of the method is straight-forward.
 It creates another `SKPaint` object for the borders and calls `DrawRoundRect` twice.
 The second call uses a rectangle inflated by another 10 pixels.
-The first call specifies a corner radius of 20 pixels; the second has a corner radius of 30 pixels, so they seem to be parallel:
+The first call specifies a corner radius of 20 pixels.
+The second has a corner radius of 30 pixels, so they seem to be parallel:

  [![](text-images/framedtext-small.png "Triple screenshot of the Framed Text page")](text-images/framedtext-large.png#lightbox "Triple screenshot of the Framed Text page")